Ciudad Apodaca Nuevo Leon, Mexico Travel Guide

 Street food and traditional markets often yield the best value for authentic dishes.

-Spots with long lines of locals typically signal high quality and delicious offerings.
+Spots with long lines of the local population typically signal high quality and delicious offerings.

 While regional cuisine is often mild, salsas are available to adjust heat to your liking.

-Exploring Monterrey'the food environment goes beyond tasting dishes; it links you with local traditions and social life.
+Exploring Monterrey'the food environment goes beyond tasting dishes; it joins you with local traditions and social life.